domosekai/domosekai.github.io/sstp/help.md

 If you are an existing user who has been using SSTP Connect on a Mac with Apple silicon, please note that **you may need to refresh or create new VPN profiles** on the new Mac version.

-To refresh a profile, you can either
+To refresh an existing profile, you can either
-- edit it and save (no need to change anything), or
+- Right-click to edit it and save (no need to change anything), or
-- export and re-import.
+- Export and re-import.

 We are sorry for the inconvenience caused by the transition from an iOS app (only runs on Apple silicon) to a Mac app (also runs on Intel Macs).